-START A NEW CAREER AS AN ADMINISTRATIVE MEDICAL ASSISTANT – IN JUST 5 WEEKSApply Now!
+START A NEW CAREER AS AN ADMINISTRATIVE MEDICAL ASSISTANT – IN JUST 5 WEEKSSign Up

 The growing healthcare field needs experienced workers to fill administrative roles.
 Designed especially for workers over 40 years of age seeking new opportunities, our free Administrative Medical Assistant program will help you leverage your career experience and develop the technical knowledge needed to begin your new career.